Practice advanced Git operations and techniques

 --dry-run

-when available to preview changes - Keep reflog entries for longer on important repositories
+- Keep reflog entries for longer on important repositories

 - Document complex operations in commit messages